calaldees/teachingWorkshops/teacherEducation/_firstProfetionalRole.md

 * Bombshell 1
     * Transitioning from "being provided for" to "providing".
-    * YOUR ROLE IS SOCIETY IS ABOUT TO CHANGE!
+    * YOUR ROLE IN SOCIETY IS ABOUT TO CHANGE!
     * Have you thought about the impact of this ...
     * This is one of the biggest transitions in your life!